sudhir-shetty/RyanAir/README.md

       | testkiprosh@gmail.com | Test@123 | Madrid | Dublin      | 07/12/2018 |         2 |       1 |        1 | 5555555555555557 | MasterCard |             10 |          2019 |      265 | Pika Pika   |

-**NOTE : The test case is data-driven and should generate random user data(first & last name, title, etc) for the number of passengers specified in the Data Table.
+**NOTE : The test case is data-driven and should also generate random user data(first & last name, title, etc) for the number of passengers specified in the Data Table.
 The test data can be changed and tested with different combinations of data.**

 -------------------------------------